2023 information

 Vehicle restrictions:

 1.)
-As a registered rider, you will receive one “Auto Pass” with your bib/race number pick up.
-Give it to your driver BEFORE they drop you off.
-Your support driver will need to have that Auto Pass to be permitted to drive to the summit.
-With only 1 pass, they are subject to the passage fees described below.
+As a registered rider, you receive one “Auto Pass” with your bib/race number.
+Give it to your driver and tell them to keep it safe.
+Support drivers MUST have that Auto Pass to drive to the summit.
+With only 1 pass, they are subject to the passage fees.
 Fees will be paid at the toll house.
 The toll house is open on race morning from 6 am to 8 am.
-All support vehicles must be on the road by 8 am.
+All support vehicles must be on the road before 8 am.

 1.)
 The interior weight in the support driver’s vehicle car cannot exceed 900 lbs coming down (driver, passengers, bikes, gear).
 Please add up the weight of each passenger and any additional luggage to make sure it is under this 900 lbs limit.
 This is a CRITICAL safety issue on the Auto Road.
-Tested over and over again, we have found that if you put more than 900 lbs in an automobile, the weight is too much for the transmission to hold back the vehicle on the steep grades.
-It can cause you to use your brakes too much, which will lead to overheated brakes, or worse.
+Tests have shown that weights exceeding 900 lbs strains the transmission when in low gear, especially on the steep grades.
+This results in excess braking, which leads to overheated brakes and possible break failure.
 Please keep the interior weight of the car in check.

 Auto road restrictions